ajk8/fencepy/README.rst

 ``fencepy nuke``: Remove all of fencepy's virtual environments (for the obsessive cleaners out there)

+``fencepy genconfig``: Create a config file with defaults in fencepy's root directory

 ``fencepy help``: Get help on these and other optional arguments

 Additional notes